mwarning/meshnet-lab/results/README.md

 Notes:

 - this is called Gilbert's random disk model
-- at some node critical density, the connectivity rises exponentionally
+- the connectivity rises exponentionally
-- the standard deviation decreases very quickly at 100%
+- the standard deviation decreases very quickly near 100%